How this resource aligns with the Standard

 It is just as important to identify potential risks to the psychological health and safety of workers and take steps to eliminate or limit those risks for workers.
 A Psychological Health and Safety Management System helps employers learn to do this effectively.

 Will the process of implementing a Psychological Health and Safety Management System open up the proverbial "can of worms"?

 Taking action to consider psychological health and safety issues can help prevent time-consuming and morale-damaging situations from arising.
-There are several legal cases where organizations promoted people into positions of authority without the checks and balances to ensure their competence.
+There are several legal cases in which organizations promoted people into positions of authority without the checks and balances to ensure their competence.
 Had these safeguards been in place, the resulting legal cases would not have taken up the time and resources nor damaged the reputations of the organizations involved.